Bearsden Choir

-The Bearsden Choir (previously known as Bearsden Burgh Choir) is a choir of 120 mixed adult voices based in Glasgow, Scotland.
+The Bearsden Choir (previously known as Bearsden Burgh Choir) is an amateur choir of some 120 mixed adult voices based in Glasgow, Scotland.
 It was formed in 1968 and performs both sacred and secular classical choral works.
 The singer Jamie MacDougall is its Honorary President.
+The choir has members of all ages and welcomes new singers.
+Auditions are held for applicants.

 The Herald described it as one of Scotland's leading choirs.

 History

 The choir was founded in 1968 by Harry MacGill, at the time organist of New Kilpatrick Church, with the initial objective giving a Christmas performance of Handel's Messiah.
 This was so successful that it was decided to keep the choir going on a permanent basis.
 Over the years, it expanded its programming and has become known for its "imaginative repertoire" and "high standards of performance".
 It has twice reached the finals of BBC2's Sainsbury's Choir of the year competition, won the four top awards for mixed choirs at the 1983 Blackpool Music Festival and in 2001 won the Glasgow Orpheus Choir Trophy at the Glasgow Music Festival.